JamFfm/TFTDisplay/README.md

 There are several parameter to change the display behavior

--TFT_Duaration: defines the amount of time to look back and drawn at the graph.
-It ist allowed to use units like m=minutes, d=days, w=weeks, M=months.
+-TFT_Duaration: defines the amount of time to draw as graph.
+It is allowed to use units like m=minutes, d=days, w=weeks, M=months.
 However the x-axis is not shown properly in every cases.
 The following values do funktion well: 10m, 20m, 40m, 80m, 100m, 200m, 300m, 400m, 1M, 2M, 4M.

 > do not input values below 6m!